Welcome to the second Nix pill. In the first pill we briefly described Nix.

-Nix installation is as easy as installing any other package.
-It will not revolutionize our system, it will stay in its own place out of our way.
+Installing Nix is as easy as installing any other package.
+It will not drastically change our system, it will stay out of our way.

-Start inspecting the output of the install command:
+Start looking at the output of the install command:

 copying Nix to /nix/store..........................

-were talking in the first pill.
-The contents is the strictly
+were talking in the first article.
+We're copying in the

 necessary software to bootstrap a Nix system.
 You can see bash,

-core utils, the toolchain, perl libraries, sqlite and nix itself
+coreutils, the C compiler toolchain, perl libraries, sqlite and Nix itself

 with its own tools and libnix.

-only directories are allowed, but also files, always in the form
+not only directories, but also files, still always in the form

-Right after copying the store, the installation process initializes the database with the current information:
+Right after copying the store, the installation process initializes a database:

 initialising Nix database...

-Oh Nix also has a database.
-It's under
+Yes, Nix also has a database.
+It's stored under

 that keeps track of the dependencies between derivations.

-The schema is very simple: there's a table of valid paths, mapping from auto increment integer to store path.
+The schema is very simple: there's a table of valid paths, mapping from an auto increment integer to a store path.

-Then there's a dependency relation from one path to other paths.
+Then there's a dependency relation from path to paths upon which they depend.

 Let's take a closer look at our profile:

-That nix-1.7 derivation in the nix store is nix itself, with binaries and libraries.
-The installation basically reproduced the hierarchy of the nix-1.7 derivation in the profile by means of symbolic links.
+That nix-2.1.3 derivation in the Nix store is Nix itself, with binaries and libraries.
+The process of "installing" the derivation in the profile basically reproduces the hierarchy of the nix-2.1.3 store derivation in the profile by means of symbolic links.

 But that's only the contents of the latest generation of our